 GDPR is the General Data Protection Regulation.
-It comes into effect from 25 May 2018.
+It came into effect from 25 May 2018.
 It sets out a series of new EU laws concerning how data is processed and used.
 The objective of the regulation is to strengthen and standardize data protection laws for all EU citizens.
 These regulations will apply to any organisation that controls and/or processes data on behalf of an individual or group of individuals.
 Those responsible for adhering to these regulations include employees of the organisation, including contractors, consultants, agents and third parties who have access to data either directly or indirectly.

-What does this mean for Best menswear?
+What does this mean for Best Menswear?

 We have always appreciated your trust in us to collect, process and protect your information.
 As a data controller and processor of your personal data, we will continue to:

-Manage our controls, processes and systems to improve our level of customer service while providing you with the assurance that your information is safe and secure;
+Manage our controls, processes and systems to improve our level of customer service while providing you with the assurance that your information is safe and secure.